gregsaun/prusa_i3_bear_upgrade/README.md

 Thank you to all my Patreon : Arnaud Christel, Barry from RC-CnC, Cristian Toma, Darren Furniss, Malo87, Mark Leino, Matthew Humphrey, Orlando from all3dmakers, Sleene, Steven Daglish, Vishesh from 3Dprintonics.

-Thank you to all my tippers on Thingiverse : Lucullus, NatDenkin, FurniBird, kabar03.
+Thank you to all my tippers on Thingiverse : Lucullus, NatDenkin, FurniBird, kabar03, TrevJonez.

 Thank you for having purchased a kit from an official distributor.